Gaspare Pulizzi: Involvement in murders

-Pulizzi admitted to have formed a hit squad together with Nino Pipitone and Gaspare Di Maggio, to kill Spatola – an associate of Antonino Cinà, the family doctor of Totò Riina and a leading member of Cosa Nostra allied with Rotolo.
-Due to a mistaken identity the team killed an innocent passer-by in August 2006.
+Pulizzi admitted to having formed a hit squad together with Nino Pipitone and Gaspare Di Maggio, to kill Spatola – an associate of Antonino Cinà, the family doctor of Totò Riina and a leading member of Cosa Nostra allied with Rotolo.
+Due to a mistaken identity, the team killed an innocent passer-by in August 2006.
 Pulizzi confessed that Sandro Lo Piccolo had strangled Spatola in the second attempt and that he himself had disposed of the body.
 Cinà had been the padrino at the initiation of Sandro Lo Piccolo, but had been put on the death list of the Lo Piccolo clan, Pulizzi revealed.
 Just as Gianni Nicchi – a young upcoming boss allied with Rotolo and Cinà.

-On June 13, 2007, two hitmen killed 46-year-old mafia boss Nicola Ingarao – another ally of Rotolo.
+On 13 June 2007, two hitmen killed 46-year-old mafia boss Nicola Ingarao – another ally of Rotolo.
 Pullizi and another pentito Andrea Bonaccorso confessed to have killed Ingarao.
 Bonaccorso drove the motorcycle, while Pulizzi pulled the trigger.
 Pulizzi said he was forced by Sandro Lo Piccolo to kill Ingarao, who claimed he did not know the area where the killing took place.
 "Either you do it or you die," Lo Piccolo said, according to Pulizzi.
 Bonaccorso earned his initiation into Cosa Nostra with the murder.